-The Ultimaker S5 comes with two AA print cores and one BB print core.
+The Ultimaker S3 and S5 come with two AA print cores and one BB print core.
 The AA print cores can be used for printing build materials and Breakaway support material.
 The BB print core can be used for water-soluble support material (PVA).

 For an overview of possible dual-extrusion material combinations take a look at the table below.

 Tip: The icons in the table reflect the compatibility and support of the combination.
 Officially supported (✔), Not supported (X), experimental (exp).
 Results are dependent on the model type that is used.
 For more information on why a material combination is listed as experimental, visit the How to print guides of these materials.

 All Ultimaker materials have been tested extensively and have optimized profiles in Ultimaker Cura to ensure the best print results, so is advised to use profiles in Ultimaker Cura for the highest reliability.
 Using Ultimaker materials will also allow you to benefit from the NFC detection system.
 Ultimaker spools will automatically be recognized by the Ultimaker S3 and S5, and this information can be directly transferred to Ultimaker Cura when connected to a network, for a seamless connection between the printer and Ultimaker Cura software.

 Each material requires different settings for optimal results.
 If you use Ultimaker Cura to prepare your model, these settings are automatically set correctly if the correct print core(s) and material(s) are selected.
 Ensure to use the latest version of Ultimaker Cura for the most up-to-date print profiles.

 It is also recommended to apply a thin layer of glue (using the glue stick from the accessory box) or an adhesion sheet to the glass build plate before starting a print.
 This will ensure that your print adheres reliably to the build plate, and also prevents the glass build plate from chipping when removing materials.